 The service learning project is a crucial element in the First Year Florida course that allows first-year students the opportunity to give back, further enriching their awareness of the needs of their community.

-This year’s UF Class of 2019 worked alongside Alachua County’s Habitat for Humanity helping to build a home for a family in need.
+Past cohorts have worked alongside Alachua County’s Habitat for Humanity helping to build a home for a family in need, served meals with the Saint Francis House and decorated for the Gainesville Ronald McDonald House.